YaleOpenLab/hack4climate/README.md

 # Yale-NUS Singapore Hack4Climate 2019

 ## Welcome Yale-NUS Hacker!

-Use this repository to access more info, data and code for each prompt.
-Additionally, use the repo or its fork to collaborate with your team and then merge your project for showing, sharing and evaluation.
+This repository serves as a common access point for prompts towards various fields and codes / tutorials for getting setup faster to cover some time spent searching.
+There are two fields - Data and Blockchain, each with its own set of prompts that you can choose to undertake.
+Additionally, you can use this repo or its fork to collaborate with your team and then merge your project for showing, sharing and evaluation.

 Visit each folder of the respective prompt for more info.